GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 to select the version of PostgreSQL at the specified location.
 To compile for Win32, the `"C:\Program Files (x86)\PostgreSQL\10"` version of libpq will probably be required from the x86 directory (and include `-A Win32`).
 These flags can also be added to the first `cmake` line in the example below.

+Some additional flags that can be used on the first `cmake` command line, as noted in libpqxx's `BUILDING-cmake.md` document: `-DSKIP_BUILD_TEST=on` skips compiling libpqxx's tests. `-DBUILD_SHARED_LIBS=on` to build a shared library. `-DBUILD_SHARED_LIBS=off` to build a static library.
+`-DBUILD_DOC=on` to include documentation in the build.
+(None of this last set of flags have been implemented in the current version of the `Easy-PQXX` batch file presented below, by the way.)

 The second (build) `cmake` command can also have: `--config Release` to switch the install from a Debug to a Release configuration.